sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_quickref.rst

     :widths: 30, 70
     :delim: |

-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_empty` | test emptyness
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_empty` | tests emptyness
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_universe` | test whether a polyhedra is the whole ambient space :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_full_dimensional` | test if the polyhedron has the same dimension has the ambient space
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_universe` | tests whether a polyhedra is the whole ambient space :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_full_dimensional` | tests if the polyhedron has the same dimension has the ambient space
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_combinatorially_isomorphic` | test whether two polyhedra are combinatorially isomorphic
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_combinatorially_isomorphic` | tests whether two polyhedra are combinatorially isomorphic
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_compact` | test compactness of a polyhedron :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_lattice_polytope` | test whether a polyhedron is a lattice polytope
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_compact` | tests compactness of a polyhedron :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_lattice_polytope` | tests whether a polyhedron is a lattice polytope
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_inscribed` | test whether the polyhedron is inscribed in a sphere
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_inscribed` | tests whether the polyhedron is inscribed in a sphere
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_Minkowski_summand` | WTH?test if the polyhedron can be used to produce another using a Minkowski sum.
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_minkowski_summand` | tests if the polyhedron can be used to produce another given polyhedron using a Minkowski sum.
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_neighborly` | test whether the polyhedron has full skeleton until half of the dimension
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_neighborly` | tests whether the polyhedron has full skeleton until half of the dimension (or up to a certain dimension)
-    :meth:`~sage.geometry.polyhedron.base_ZZ.Polyhedron_ZZ.is_reflexive` | test if the polar of a lattice polytope is also a lattice polytope (only for :class:`Polyhedron over ZZ <sage.geometry.polyhedron.base_ZZ.Polyhedron_ZZ>`)
+    :meth:`~sage.geometry.polyhedron.base_ZZ.Polyhedron_ZZ.is_reflexive` | tests if the polar of a lattice polytope is also a lattice polytope (only for :class:`Polyhedron over ZZ <sage.geometry.polyhedron.base_ZZ.Polyhedron_ZZ>`)
     :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_simple` |  checks whether the degree of all vertices is equal to the dimension of the polytope
-    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_simplex` | test whether a polytope is a simplex :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_simplicial` |  check whether a polyhedra has all its faces being simplices
+    :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_simplex` | test whether a polytope is a simplex :meth:`~sage.geometry.polyhedron.base.Polyhedron_base.is_simplicial` |  checks whether all faces of the polyhedron are simplices

 **Enumerative properties**